 Overall, Spanish, Arabic, Italian, German and Urdu are the next most common languages, respectively.

-Canada’s most obscure languages (such as Catalan, Fijian, Belarusan, Bilen and Kashmiri) all exist in enclaves of fewer than 1,000 speakers.
+Canada’s most obscure languages (such as Catalan, Fijian, Belarusian, Bilen and Kashmiri) all exist in enclaves of a couple thousand speakers or fewer.

 Canada comprises vast stretches of sparsely populated land, and it is in a lot of these far-flung regions that Aboriginal tongues reign supreme among non-official languages (that is, languages other than English and French).